JNJ

 Bearish

-• Regulatory & Pricing Policy Risks: Recent news highlights the threat of 100% tariffs on drugmakers without pricing deals from the Trump administration.
-While JNJ may be shielded, this creates a stark regulatory divide and underscores the persistent overhang of U.S. drug pricing policy uncertainty on the sector.
+• Regulatory & Pricing Risk: Recent news highlights the threat of 100% tariffs on imported drugs for companies without pricing deals.
+While JNJ may be shielded, this creates sector-wide uncertainty and potential for negative sentiment spillover.

 JNJ Technical Analysis